ross-spencer/spargo/README.md

 ## spargo Command

-The `spargo` command primarily supports piped input, and there are some example queries that can help demonstrate that.
+The `spargo` command supports piped input, and there are some example queries that can help demonstrate that.

 In the spargo cmd folder, one can do the following: